-Like many friends this past year, I passed the time “stuck at home” doing a lot of baking, cooking, and gardening.
+When I find myself “stuck at home,” I tend to do a lot of baking, cooking, and gardening.
 Luckily, those hobbies go hand in hand!

 I realized I hadn’t pulled out my pasta machine in years, but I remembered one thing very clearly:

 Pasta made from scratch has a unique ability to absorb the flavors of any sauce.
 Nothing compares!